zhonyu555/PrusaSlicer/doc/How to build - Mac OS.md

 To build PrusaSlicer on Mac OS, you will need the following software:

-- XCode
+- Xcode
 - CMake
 - git
 - gettext

-XCode is available through Apple's App Store, the other three tools are available on [brew](https://brew.sh/) (use `brew install cmake git gettext` to install them).
+Xcode is available through Apple's App Store, the other three tools are available on [brew](https://brew.sh/) (use `brew install cmake git gettext` to install them).

 ### Dependencies